 This massive waste is not only damaging our ecosystems, it is squandering finite resources.
-The problem began in the 1970s when drink companies like Coca Cola introduced the disposable drink container, terminating the returnable bottle system that put a price on each bottle.
+The problem began in the 1970s when drink companies like Coca Cola introduced the disposable drink container, terminating the returnable bottle system that put a price on each bottle (Container Deposit System (CDS).
 As these containers flooded the market, the litter plague quickly overwhelmed parks and public spaces.
 The community called for the return of the ‘bottle deposit’ but governments and industry effectively blamed the consumer for discarding single use containers, and pursued anti-litter campaigns instead.

 Of course littering is anti-social and should not be tolerated.
 But if recycling had been valued by the beverage industry and government, the problem would not have occurred in the first place.

 While South Australia retained their CDS, across Australia local councils and communities continued to agitate with Bring Back the Deposit campaigns.

 In 2004 we began another effort working nationally and in each state.
 There were many twists and turns (see below for a potted history).

 We needed one major state to move and then it would be possible for other states to follow.

 On 21 February 2015 at Coogee Beach during the election campaign, NSW Premier Mike Baird and Environment Minister, Rob Stokes announced that NSW would begin a CDS on 1 July 2017 – they said they would aim for the best CDS in the world - but also undertook to look at 'better alternatives'.
 This was an invitation to the big beverage industry to put up another option.
 They did - a ridiculous scheme called 'Thirst for Good' based on more bins and money for charities to collect litter.